Skip to content

 Reviewable orders

-Staff see customer, product and delivery context in the dashboard.
+Staff see customer, product and delivery details in the dashboard.

 Roll out the ordering app in waves.